top of page

 About Kimberly

-Kimberly Milburn is an American mezzo-soprano who is beginning to make her mark on the New York opera scene.
-A trained actress with a lyric-dramatic instrument, she is at home in a wide variety of repertoire.
-This spring, she makes her role and company debut with the Amore Opera as Suzuki in Madama Butterfly at New York's Hungarian House.
-Last fall, she returned to the Ridgewood Gilbert & Sullivan Opera Co. as Leila in Iolanthe and covered the title role in a preview concert.
-In spring and summer 2024, she portrayed Second Witch in Dido and Aeneas with the Ridgewood Gilbert & Sullivan Opera Co., and she sang Adalgisa in a scene from Norma with the Asian American Music Society for their Kennedy Center emerging artist intensive.
+At the start of the 2023-24 season, she was scheduled to perform the title role in Carmen outdoors with the No Strings Theatre (Toronto) but withdrew before the rehearsal period began due to illness.
+The following spring and summer, she portrayed Second Witch in Dido and Aeneas with the Ridgewood Gilbert & Sullivan Opera Co. (c.
+Rider R. Foster), and she sang Adalgisa in a scene from Norma with the Asian American Music Society for their Kennedy Center emerging artist intensive.
 She also performed for masterclasses with Kathleen McKellar Ferguson, Joanie Brittingham, Rick Davis, and Kyle Pfortmiller at the REACH and at the Classical Singer convention in Washington, D.C.

 Kimberly was born in Busan, Korea and grew up in the American South.
 Her first engagements were on the concert stage as soloist in Vaughan Williams' Serenade to Music, Bach's Easter Cantata "Der Himmel Lacht" (both with the Memphis Symphony Orchestra), and Chailley's Suite du XVe Siècle.
 She made her operatic debut in 2019 as Dritte Dame in Die Zauberflöte at Weill Recital Hall (d.
 Myra Cordell).
 She was then cast as Ludmila in The Bartered Bride (canceled due to the pandemic) with the Bronx Opera’s outreach program.